 Discussion

 Snow algae blooms are a widespread and globally important phenomenon, yet until now the distinctions between snow algae blooms caused by different species were poorly defined.
 We present multiple data sets demonstrating elevational patterns in alpine snow algae bloom species composition.
 Most dramatically, Sanguina was dominant in red snow above treeline, while green and orange blooms of Chloromonas krienitzii were dominant in runnels at lower elevations.
 We found unexpected diversity within Chloromonas and Chlainomonas rbcL that we did not detect using 18S, including many potentially novel OTUs.
-Although Chlainomonas was previously only reported from red snow overlying lakes [23], we found it was widespread and abundant in a variety of alpine habitats.
+Although Chlainomonas was previously only reported from red snow overlying lakes [23] we found it was widespread and abundant in a variety of alpine habitats.

 Our rbcL data suggest Chlainomonas may be more widely distributed than previously thought.
 We did not find any evidence that Chlainomonas was restricted to waterlogged snow overlying lakes, as previously reported [21,23].
 Only one Chlainomonas-dominant sample was located in waterlogged snow at the edge of a melt pool (sample S8.11); the other Chlainomonas dominant sample sites were not notably wetter than the surrounding snow nor located over frozen lakes.
-We could not differentiate between Chlainomonas and Chloromonas in our 18S data set, so the discrepancy in distribution could be attributied to misassignment in previous 18S metabarcoding.
-Interestingly, Chlainomonas was in higher relative abundance in our rbcL dataset than in cell counts (Figure 3).
+In contrast to our findings, Chlainomonas was conspicuously absent in other 18S metabarcoding studies [8, 15, 24].
+It is possible that Chlainomonas was present in previous studies, but was not detected; we could not differentiate between Chlainomonas and Chloromonas in our 18S data set.
+Interestingly, we may have had the opposite problem in our rbcL dataset: Chlainomonas was consistantly higher relative abundance in our rbcL dataset than in cell counts (Figure 3).
 One possible explanation is high rbcL copy number: the large cells of Chlainomonas rubra have multiple parietal chloroplasts per cell [23], and rbcL is located in the plastid genome.

 Our findings highlight the remaining unexplored diversity in the snow algae microbiome.
-Several rbcL OTUs did not closely match any GenBank nucleotide archive sequences, such as OTU “E” (Figure 2).
-While this OTU was distinct in our rbcL data, it did not correlate with any categories cell count data.
-OTUs “D” and “F” were closely related to Chloromonas, but they contained few ASVs that were assigned to genus, possibly representing novel species.
-There were no discernible clusters within the majority of Chloromonas OTUs, perhaps due to overlap in the levels of interspecific and intraspecific variation. rbcL diversity is likely higher within Chloromonas than other genera: unlike Sanguina [17] most species of Chloromonas lack a pyrenoid [39], which houses high concentrations of cross-linked Rubisco.
+Several rbcL OTUs did not closely match any GenBank nucleotide archive sequences, most notably OTU “E” (Figure 2).
+Given the high genetic distance between this OTU and other ASVs, we would expect to see a corresponding distinct OTU in 18S, but no 18S ASVs or taxa correlated with OTU “E”.
+One possibility is that it was lumped in with Chloromonas, given that this genus was a top BLAST match, potentially the rbcL is highly divergent relative to 18S.
+Other OTUs dominated by ASVs not assigned to species were closely related to Chloromonas, possibly representing novel species of this genus (Figure 2).
+The majority of Chloromonas ASVs did not form distinct clusters, perhaps due to overlapping intraspecific variation between species. rbcL diversity is likely higher within Chloromonas than other genera: unlike Sanguina [17] most species of Chloromonas lack a pyrenoid [39], which houses high concentrations of cross-linked Rubisco.
 Lacking the pyrenoid, Chloromonas species have many non-synonymous mutations in the region of rbcL the codes for binding Rubisco together [39].
 While this means that rbcL is a poor indicator of phylogeny within this genus [39], it nonetheless is highly differentiated and therefore an effective amplicon marker barcode [40].